Support others to do play streets

 To give you an idea, we have provided a rough overview of two different levels below.

 Level 1 – a bit of encouragement and support

 Some parents and residents may be keen but might not have the confidence to go through it all by themselves.
 They will need some in-person support.
 If you have any existing play street organisers who are interested in helping spread the magic, they could be brilliant for this activator role.
 Peer to peer support is the most powerful and effective type.
 Playing Out supports a network of UK-wide activators so you can link them up with us also.

 Level 1 – Types of support

 - Phone call to talk it all through at the beginning with resident organiser.

 - Signposting to all the guidance on our website.

-- Initial visit to street to look at layout and help them plan and risk assess.
+- Help them look at their street layout, plan and risk assess.